-Lemons: known to reduce inflammation, reduce phlegm, it’s a toxin flushing diuretic, it’s anti-bacterial, aids with digestion, reduces respiratory symptoms (asthma), helps with headaches, reduces edema and bloating, reduces nausea, dizziness, helps with blood pressure, and a million other things.
+Lemons: considered capable of reduce inflammation and phlegm, act as a toxin flushing diuretic, act as an anti-bacterial, aid with digestion, reduce respiratory symptoms (asthma), help with headaches, reduce edema and bloating, reduce nausea, dizziness, help with blood pressure, and a million other things.
 So really, even if you’re not making this tea, drinking lemon water is always a good thing to include in the day.
 Lemon is often a common ingredient in anti-inflammatory drinks.

-Ginger root: besides being an amazing anti-inflammatory agent, ginger also helps with digestion, reduces nausea, reduces joint & muscle pain, clears sinus flare-ups, aids with nutrient absorption, helps to fight physical and mental degeneration, helps with menstrual pain & cramps, an amazing immune-booster, and more…
+Ginger root: besides being considered as an amazing anti-inflammatory agent, ginger is also said to help with digestion, reduce nausea, reduce joint & muscle pain, clear sinus flare-ups, aid with nutrient absorption, help to fight physical and mental degeneration, help with menstrual pain & cramps, act as an immune-booster, and more…

-Turmeric: a super anti-inflammatory food, an amazing immune-booster, and according to studies it’s an amazing superfood for those suffering from auto-immune disorders such as IBS, IBD, & Crohns, and UC, arthritis, and many other auto-immune conditions, & moreover it’s said to be an amazing cancer fighter.
-It’s a great anti-oxidant, anti-fungal, and I think I can really write an essay based on all the studies done on this curing root, but you get the idea ;) No wonder turmeric is so common in recipes for inflammation and that there are so many turmeric recipes for pain relief.
+Turmeric: considered a super anti-inflammatory food, an immune-booster, and according to studies it’s an amazing food for those suffering from auto-immune disorders such as IBS, IBD, & Crohns, and UC, arthritis, and many other auto-immune conditions, and moreover it’s said to be a cancer fighter.
+It’s believed to be a great anti-oxidant, anti-fungal, and I think I can really write an essay here based on all the studies done on this curing root, but you get the idea ;) No wonder turmeric is so common in recipes for inflammation and that there are so many turmeric recipes for pain relief.

-Cinnamon: an amazing digestive aid, a blood sugar-lowering food, a candida fighter, an immune booster, an anti-oxidant, and anti-bacterial, an anti-fungal, virus fighter, and more.
+Cinnamon: said to be an amazing digestive aid, a blood sugar-lowering food, a candida fighter, an immune booster, an anti-oxidant, and anti-bacterial, an anti-fungal, virus fighter, and more.

 Maple: ok, I didn’t include this one exactly for it’s healing properties ;) …more for flavor.
 Traditionally I know many people make this more like a turmeric cinnamon ginger honey tea.
 But being it’s me — maple it is!
-And yet, maple syrup does sport some good healing properties as well.
-It’s an anti-oxidant, an anti-inflammatory agent that is particularly helpful to those with IBD, and is full of vitamins and minerals too.
+And yet, maple syrup does sport some great properties as well.
+It’s considered an anti-oxidant, an anti-inflammatory agent that is particularly helpful to those with IBD, and is full of vitamins and minerals too.
 Sure drinking gobs of maple syrup isn’t going to make anyone healthy… but I do personally consider it one of the healthier sweetener alternatives due to these factors (and the fact that it’s delicious helps ;) ).

-Note: I am not a nutritionist, doctor, or a scientist by any means and the above information is just a list of things I’ve become aware of over time in my research of studies done on these ingredients, and my own experimentation with healing foods.
-So take it as a rough guide and please research any areas / ingredients you are unsure of or would like to know more or verify any of what I wrote.
-I just hope it gives you an overall idea of the amazing things that you’d be consuming in this simple iced tea.
+Note: I am not a nutritionist, doctor, or a scientist by any means and the above information is based on commonly available research and information about the general properties of these foods.
+So take it as a rough guide and please research any areas / ingredients you are unsure of or would like to know more about.
+I just added it with the hope it gives you an overall idea of the amazing things that you’d be consuming in this simple iced tea.

-Before we dive into the recipe, just wanted to share that I normally don’t measure the ingredients in this for myself.
+Before we dive into this turmeric drink recipe, just wanted to share that I normally don’t measure the ingredients in this for myself.
 Just go with the flow and use what I’ve got.
 So you can adjust the flavors as you like, especially after your first trial of the recipe.
 Like a stronger lemon flavor?
 Add more in.
 A milder ginger flavor?
 Chop it very coarsely.
 Less sweetener?
 Go for it!
 Etc. You get the idea.
 Some people in the comments have also been sharing other ideas as well, like adding pepper, using fresh turmeric root, and so on, so feel free to experiment and explore with other flavors once you get comfortable with the recipe.